-• Filling: A mixture of stir fried cabbage, carrot, and scallions, seasoned with sesame oil, ginger, garlic, soy sauce, sugar, salt, and ground white pepper.
+• Seasoning: Sesame oil, ginger, garlic, soy sauce, sugar, salt, and ground white pepper.

 • Oil: The oil will be used for frying the egg rolls so choose something neutral that has a high smoke point such as refined vegetable oil or safflower oil.